 If really want to give your turtle feeder fish, I would suggest baby bass, bluegills, and crappies.
 You should avoid goldfish, fathead minnows, exotic fish and dangerous fish.

-These fruits are okay to eat, in moderation and as a treat, every now and again:
+As a general rule, these fruits are okay to eat, in moderation and as a treat, every now and again:

 - Cantaloupe or melon